tjdodwell/probabilistic_peridynamics/README.md

 The tests for this project use [pytest](https://pytest.org/en/latest/).
 To run the tests yourself,

-- Install using pip `pip install -e .` from the root directory of the repository
+- If you haven't already, install using pip `pip install -e .` from the root directory of the repository
 - Install pytest using pip `pip install pytest`
 - Run `pytest` from the root directory of the repository
 - For coverage install `pytest-cov` and run `pytest --cov=./peripy`